slcs-jsc/jurassic/docs/manual/validation.md

 ```

 Reference calculations are generated separately from a trusted scalar build and
 stored as double-precision netCDF files.
+Smoke references and their diagnostic PNGs
+are included with the repository, excluding generation logs, so the quick validation
+works directly after cloning.
+The larger full-reference matrix is distributed as a
-They should only be replaced deliberately;
+separate versioned artifact.
+References should only be replaced deliberately; normal
-normal candidate runs never modify them.
-From `projects/validation/`, run the quick
+candidate runs never modify them.
+From `projects/validation/`, run the quick profile
-profile with:
+with:

 ```bash
 VALIDATION_TBLBASE=/path/to/tria scripts/run_validation.py --profile smoke